dribnet/strokes/README.md

-# clocky
+# strokes

-d3 svg animation.
+Nothing to see here, move along.

+(OK: you could do some archeology by visiting [the upstream clocky repo](https://github.com/dribnet/clocky)...)

 Try: